danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/gitlab_dotcom/macros.md

 {% docs resource_label_action_type %}
 This macro maps action type ID to the action type for the `resource_label_events` table.
 {% enddocs %}

+{% docs user_role_mapping %}
+This macro maps "role" values (integers) from the user table into their respective string values.

+For example, user_role=0 maps to the 'Software Developer' role.

+{% enddocs %}